Samdavis112/LibSrd/README.md

 # LibSrd
 A .NET Framework 4.8 C# library containing methods and functions for Database interation, plotting, Console menu and WPF fixes.
-by Sam Davis - with lots of inspiration from Rob Davis
+by Sam Davis - with lots of inspiration from my dad: Rob Davis

 ## Detail
 |Class|Description|